isaacnmm/pestpolicy-hugo2XX/content/posts/best-tick-killer-for-yard/index.md

 - You can also use it in areas most frequented by your pets.

-**Benefits: ** - Significant tick and flea killer - 5000 square feet area coverage - Four weeks of preventive action - Easy and quick application with a garden hose - Not affected by rain **Cons: ** - Should be allowed to dry before allowing kids or pets out Related: [Best Tick Collars for Dogs](https://pestpolicy.com/best-tick-collars-for-dogs/)
+**Benefits: ** - Significant tick and flea killer - 5000 square feet area coverage - Four weeks of preventive action - Easy and quick application with a garden hose - Not affected by rain **
+Cons:
+- **
+- Should be allowed to dry before allowing kids or pets out Related: [Best Tick Collars for Dogs](https://pestpolicy.com/best-tick-collars-for-dogs/)

 ###  [3.
 Rockwell Labs EVMT016 EcoVia MT Tick & Mosquito Control](https://www.amazon.com/dp/B0882HFCJP/?tag=p-policy-20)